drewbarontini/tmcss-book/source/intro.md

 In all seriousness, I love this conference.
 I've only missed it once, and I look forward to it every year.
 The Denney family does a tremendous job, and I'm super pumped to be here, and to be speaking to all of you.

+And as proof that I've been here before, here is a picture of me from last year.
+Funny story: in our company chatroom, if you use the word "unimpressed", this picture shows up because, apparently, I look unimpressed.
+However, I think I was more just in awe while looking at all the bacon.

 What is this talk about?
 ------------------------

 So what am I hear to talk about?
 This talk is called, "Thinking Modular CSS".
 What does that mean?

+> Learn the "why" of modular CSS by analyzing the decisions that craft a flexible architecture.

 I *really* want to explore the thought process behind building modular CSS systems.
 We've talked a lot about the "how" of things like object-oriented CSS (and other CSS methodologies), but we haven't really talked about the process that we take to get there.